The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_common_section.rst

    make --version
    python3 -m venv -h

-Successful outputs looks like this:
+Successful output will look like this:

 .. code-block::